2021 R.K. Thompson Self-Reliance girl finalists named

 After graduation she plans to attend the University of Dayton majoring in chemical engineering and minoring in either environmental engineering or sustainability.
 Work history includes a CEO internship with the Kenn-Feld Group, in addition to serving as a lifeguard at the YMCA.

 Ms. Langdon is a senior at Lincolnview High School, where she serves as Student Council treasurer, Spanish Club president, and a member of the Lincolnview Honor Society.
 Other activities include participation on the cross country and track and field teams.
-Ms. Langdon is a member of St Mark’s Lutheran Church in Van Wert, where she serves on the worship team, operates the sound booth, and helps with VBS.
+Ms. Langdon is a member of Jennings Road Church of Christ in Van Wert, where she serves on the worship team, operates the sound booth, and helps with VBS.
 After graduation, she plans to attend Purdue University at Fort Wayne pursuing a degree in interior design and architecture, while also competing on the cross country team.
 Work experience includes three years with Custom Assembly.

 Ms. O’Neill is a senior at Lincolnview High School, where she is a member of Beta Club, volleyball, FCA, is a field commander for the marching and concert bands, secretary of Lincolnview Honor Society, and secretary of FFA.